martin26/Diablo-II--Vanilla-Frosting/README.txt

 - Ladder Runewords are now enabled on Single Player.
 - The size of the stash and cube have been increased.
-- Essences for the Token of Absolution can now drop on all difficulties.
 - You can now upgrade a rune by placing: 2x rune -> next rune (up to Zod)
 - You can now downgrade a rune by placing: rune + antidote -> previous rune.
 - The Countess now drops up to Sol in Normal, Ist in Nightmare, and Zod in Hell